-A large part of the Island of Dordrecht (7,000 ha) is protected against flooding by the primary flood defences, with a legally prescribed maximum yearly probability of overtopping of 1:2,000.
-In The Netherlands, primary flood defences have a legally prescribed safety norm expressed in terms of the probability of overtopping, that is the chance that the flood level becomes higher than a certain specified height.
-The maximum allowed probability of overtopping is currently specified per dike protected area.
-Throughout The Netherlands, this probability ranges from 1/250 to 1/10,000 and is intended to be lowest in places where the potential consequences of floods are highest (e.g. 1/10,000 in Zuid-Holland).The remaining 2,000 ha, including the historical port, parts of the historical centre and more recent housing and business areas, are not protected against flooding by law.
-Protection against flooding in these 'outside dike areas' (buitendijkse gebieden) is not a government responsibility of the local government to take care of appropriate ("good") spatial planning that takes flood risks into account, to set building requirements and prepare evacuation plans.
+A large part of the Island of Dordrecht (7,000 ha) is protected against flooding by the primary flood defences, with a legally prescribed maximum yearly probability of overtopping of

+1:2,000.2 The remaining 2,000 ha, including the historical port, parts of the historical centre and more recent housing and business areas, are not protected against flooding by law.
+Protection against flooding in these 'outside dike areas' (buitendijkse gebieden) is not a government responsibility (more specific of the water authorities), but that of the inhabitants.
+However, it is the responsibility of the local government to take care of appropriate ("good") spatial planning that takes flood risks into account, to set building requirements and prepare evacuation plans.
 Every two years, the embankments in the port area overflow, sometimes with significant economic damage (as in 2012).

-The culturally interesting historical city centre lies partly outside, partly inside and partly on top of the dike (see also figure 1) and some houses even function as flood defence themselves.
-Strengthening this part of the dike - as well as constructive measures just outside the dike - will be problematic as many monumental buildings are situated in the city centre.
+The culturally interesting historical city centre lies partly outside, partly inside and partly on top of the dike (see also Fig. 1) and some houses even function as flood defence themselves.
+Strengthening this part of the dike-as well as constructive measures just outside the dike-will be problematic as many monumental buildings are situated in the city centre.
 Within the dike-protected area, old dikes used to divide the island into a few compartments.
 However, as they are perforated by local roads and other infrastructure they no longer function as flood defence structures.
 This means that the classical role for flood defence is preferably enlarged with a stronger focus on spatial planning, building requirements and evacuation plans.

 Discussions on a broadening of FRMSs in Dordrecht are part of broader discussions on the implementation of the Dutch policy concept of multi-layered safety (MLS), which after its introduction in the National Water Plan of 2009 has become a central element in policy discussions on FRM.

 The Island of Dordrecht is a pilot area for the implementation of the MLS approach.
 The municipality of Dordrecht is playing a relatively pro-active role in flood risk management, at least compared to other Dutch municipalities.
-As evacuation of the full island is problematic - only 15% of the residents could escape the island in case of flooding - Dordrecht seeks for solutions on the island itself.
-Its residents are said to be well-aware of the area's flood-proneness and have demonstrated a strong social cohesion and an active citizenship, e.g., by helping each other when necessary and showing solidarity from one part of the area to another.
+As evacuation of the full island is problematic only 15 % of the residents could escape the island in case of flooding-Dordrecht seeks for solutions on the island itself.
+Its residents are said to be well-aware of the area's floodproneness and have demonstrated a strong social cohesion and an active citizenship, e.g., by helping each other when necessary and showing solidarity from one part of the area to another.
 This strengthens the idea that using other FRMSs that explicitly need community support would be feasible on the Island of Dordrecht.
-The idea of creating a self-sustaining Island of Dordrecht by combining multiple FRMSs has been elaborated - together with other possible strategies - as part of a local study for the Delta programme, an encompassing policy programme focused on long-term flood protection and fresh water availability in The Netherlands.
+The idea of creating a self-sustaining Island of Dordrecht by combining multiple FRMSs has been elaborated-together with other possible strategies-as part of a local study for the Delta programme, an encompassing policy programme focused on long-term flood protection and fresh water availability in The Netherlands.
 The proposed solution is to move from the current situation, to a more differentiated approach that reorganizes the Island of Dordrecht in compartments with different flood safety regimes, tailored to the possibilities of these different areas.
 Protection levels will differ between the areas.
 Table 3 below includes the FRMSs introduced in section 2 and subsequently specifies to what extent the identified FRMSs are addressed in the self-sustaining strategy for the Island of Dordrecht.